Goldfinger (film): Plot

-The mobsters ridicule Goldfinger's scheme, particularly a Mr. Solo who demands to be paid immediately and leaves before the others are gassed to death by Goldfinger.
-Bond is captured by Pussy Galore, but attempts to alert the CIA by planting his homing device in Solo's pocket as he leaves.
-Unfortunately, Solo is killed by Oddjob and his body destroyed in a car crusher along with the homing device.
-Bond confronts Goldfinger over the logistical implausibility of moving the gold.
-As Goldfinger denies an intent to steal it, Bond deduces from the presence of Mr. Ling that Goldfinger has been offered a dirty bomb by the Chinese government, to detonate inside the vault to irradiate the gold for decades.
-Goldfinger's own gold will increase in value and the Chinese gain an advantage from the economic chaos.
-Goldfinger warns that any attempt to interfere will result in the bomb being detonated at another vital U.S. location.
+Bond escapes his cell and witnesses Goldfinger's meeting with several American Mafia bosses, who have supplied materials to Goldfinger for Operation Grand Slam and have been promised $1 million each.
+The plan involves breaking into the US Bullion Depository at Fort Knox after incapacitating the troops stationed there.
+He promises to pay the criminals $10 million each if the scheme succeeds, but they ridicule his plan; one of them, Mr. Solo, demands to be paid immediately and leaves before the others are fatally gassed.
+Bond is captured by Pussy but attempts to alert the CIA by planting his other tracker in Solo's pocket as he leaves.

+Oddjob kills Solo and puts his body through a car crusher, destroying both it and the tracker.
+Bond confronts Goldfinger over the implausibility of moving the gold and Goldfinger agrees.
+Bond deduces from Ling's presence that the Chinese government has provided a dirty bomb to irradiate the gold, making it unusable for decades; Goldfinger's bullion will increase in value and the Chinese will gain power from the resulting economic meltdown.
+Operation Grand Slam begins with Pussy's pilot troupe spraying gas over Fort Knox, seemingly knocking out the troops.
-Bond engages in a fight with Pussy that ends with them embracing and forming their own bond, unbeknownst to Goldfinger.
-Operation Grand Slam launches with Pussy Galore's Flying Circus spraying gas over Fort Knox, seemingly killing the military guards and government personnel.

 Goldfinger's private army breaks into Fort Knox and accesses the vault as Goldfinger arrives in a helicopter with the bomb.
-In the vault, Goldfinger's henchman, Kisch, handcuffs Bond to the bomb.
-Unbeknownst to Goldfinger, Bond's intimacy with Pussy Galore convinced her to alert the U.S. authorities.
-The nerve gas has been replaced with a harmless substance.
-Goldfinger locks the vault with Bond, Oddjob, and Kisch trapped inside.
+In the vault, Goldfinger's henchman Kisch handcuffs Bond to the bomb.
+Unknown to Goldfinger, Bond persuaded Pussy to alert the authorities and replace the gas with a harmless substance.
+Goldfinger locks the vault with Bond, Oddjob and Kisch inside.
+When the US Army attacks, Goldfinger kills Ling and escapes.
+Oddjob throws Kisch off a gangway after he tries to escape the vault.
+Bond frees himself with Kisch's key, fights Oddjob, and eventually electrocutes him.
+Although Bond forces open the casing of the bomb, he is unsure of how to disarm it.

-When the U.S. army begin their attack, Goldfinger kills nuclear expert Ling in a ruse and escapes.
-Kisch attempts to disarm the bomb but Oddjob kills him.
-Bond frees himself with Kisch's key, but Oddjob batters him before he can stop the bomb.
-Bond manages to fatally electrocute Oddjob then forces the lock off the bomb but is unsure how to disarm it.
-After killing Goldfinger's men, U.S. troops open the vault.
-An atomic specialist rushes in and turns off the device with seven seconds left.
-En route with Pussy, Bond is flown to the White House for lunch with the president, but Goldfinger hijacks the plane.
-In a struggle for Goldfinger's revolver, the gun discharges and creates an explosive decompression that blows Goldfinger through the ruptured window.
-Bond and Pussy parachute safely from the aircraft before it crashes.
-Leiter's search helicopter passes over the pair, who have landed in a wood.
-Bond declares: "this is no time to be rescued", and draws the parachute over himself and Galore.
+After killing Goldfinger's men, US troops open the vault, and a specialist shuts off the bomb just before it can detonate.
+Bond boards a jet to have lunch with the President at the White House, but Goldfinger hijacks the plane, tying up the crew in the hangar and putting Pussy in the cockpit.
+Bond and Goldfinger fight for Goldfinger's gun, which fires, shattering a window and creating an explosive decompression that blows Goldfinger out of the plane.
+Bond and Pussy parachute to safety and end up floating in an inflatable raft on the ocean.
+Leiter's search helicopter passes over the pair; Pussy tries to alert him, but Bond playfully declares, "This is no time to be rescued," and draws the parachute over them.